Princesses of Muerning, part 2

 Chapter 5:

 “Where can we find him?”
 Maureen asked.
-“He lives in the deep, far beneath the surface doesn’t he?
-Where can we get in?”
+“We know that he lives in the deep, far beneath the surface of the world.
+But where?
+Where can we enter his home?”

-“If I show you now, you will both be slain and this world will be poorer.”
+“If I show you now, you will both be slain and this world would be poorer.”
 Their teacher said.
 “You will receive this knowledge when you are both ready.”

-“Then lets us get ready,” Maureen said.
-Eager now that her rage had a target and a direction.
+“Then let’s us train,” Maureen said.
+Eager now that her passion had direction.

 Xenia’s eyes turned to cold steel.
-“Yes,” She said feeling the dense hate within her, “Let us get ready!”
+“Yes,” She said feeling the dense cold within her, “Let us get ready!”

 “Peace children,” Their teacher said.
 “Let peace be in your hearts, but yes I will ready you.
 That is why I have come.”

 That winter was long harsh and unpredictable.
-It was partially fueled by the Sisters trainings.
-Mountain’s, never meant to know fire, erupted and tormented the landscape with showers of molten earth and currents of barely controlled fire.
+It was partially fueled by the sister’s training.
+Mountains never meant to know fire, erupted and tormented the landscape with showers of molten earth and rivers of lava.
 Maureen’s practices would inspire tales of ancient gods returned.
-This word would spread across the local villages.
+This word would spread.

 Storms came down from the northeast and stalled out over the mountains and the castle.
-The storms had never none power like that which Xenia handled and fueled them with.
-Storms coalesced around the castle, hungry and tempted by the lady of the cold.
+The storms had never known power like that which Xenia held and fueled them with.
+Storms coalesced around the castle, constant, hungry, and tempted by this girl of frozen will.

 “Are we ready?”
 Xenia asked.